 - You will know when Aphidius is working as you will be able to see parasitised or "mummified" aphids on the leaves.

-- Like all Defenders biological controls, Aphidius is harmless to children, pets and wildlife and will not become a pest in its own right.
+- Like all Defenders biological controls, Aphidius is harmless to children, pets and wildlife.

 Aphidoletes (Pronounced AY-FID-O-LEE-TEES) is a small midge, 2mm long and slender with long legs.
 Males have long, grey, "feathered" antennae and females have more simple antennae.